 There are a couple of diseases that you need to watch out for when growing mayhaw trees.
 The trees are susceptible to quince rust.
 Quince rust is a fungus that causes orange looking pimples to cover mayhaw berries and stems.
 Eastern red cedar trees host the fungus causing infections to be worse in areas where eastern red cedar abounds.
 To prevent quince rust you need to spray with a fungicide when the tree blooms.
 Products like Rally or Immunox Multipurpose Fungicide will do the trick.

 Fire blight is also a concern with mayhaw trees.
 Fire blight is a bacterial infection that causes tree limbs to die back and leaves to turn brownish black.
 The tip of the limb will curl under creating a characteristic “shepherds hook.”
 The bacteria will hang around in the wounds of infected limbs and is easily spread by honey bees in spring when trees bloom.
-Fire blight cannot be cured but you can spray during or just prior to blooming with streptomycin or copper fungicide to prevent the bacteria from spreading.
-Streptomycin is found in products like Agri-Mycin and Bonide Fire Blight Spray.
-Look for copper fungicide products like Tri-Basic Copper Sulfate and Kocide.
+Fire blight cannot be cured but you can spray during or just prior to blooming with copper fungicide to prevent the bacteria from spreading.
+Copper fungicide is in products like Tri-Basic Copper Sulfate and Kocide.